The role of WHO in public health

 - providing leadership on matters critical to health and engaging in partnerships where joint action is needed;

 - shaping the research agenda and stimulating the generation, translation and dissemination of valuable knowledge;

 - setting norms and standards and promoting and monitoring their implementation;

 - providing technical support, catalysing change, and building sustainable institutional capacity; and

 - monitoring the health situation and assessing health trends.

-These core functions are set out in the 11th General Programme of Work, which provides the framework for organization-wide programme of work, budget, resources and results.
-Entitled "Engaging for health", it covers the 10-year period from 2006 to 2015.
+These core functions are set out in the Twelfth General Programme of Work, which provides the framework for organization-wide programme of work, budget, resources and results.
+Entitled "Not merely the absence of disease", it covers the 6-year period from 2014 to 2019.